Jack Draper: 2024: Two titles, Grand Slam semifinal, Olympics

-2025: Indian Wells title, No. 5 rank, 100th win
+2025: Indian Wells title, World No. 4, 100th win

-Draper withdrew from the 2025 United Cup due to a hip injury and also announced he would not play in Great Britain's Davis Cup tie against Japan.
-Three successive five sets wins over Mariano Navone, Thanasi Kokkinakis and Aleksandar Vukic saw him reach the fourth round at the Australian Open for the first time, where he retired due to injury after losing the opening two sets to third seed Carlos Alcaraz.
+Draper withdrew from the United Cup due to a hip injury and also announced he would not play in Great Britain's Davis Cup tie against Japan.
+Three successive five sets wins over Mariano Navone, Thanasi Kokkinakis and Aleksandar Vukic saw him reach the fourth round at the 2025 Australian Open, where he retired due to injury after losing the opening two sets to third seed Carlos Alcaraz.

 After the Australian Open, Draper reached his first singles final of the year in the ATP 500 tournament in Qatar, where he was defeated by Andrey Rublev in three sets.

 At the Indian Wells Open, Draper beat two top 5 players: world No. 4 Taylor Fritz in the fourth round, and world No. 3 Carlos Alcaraz in the semifinals to reach his first ATP 1000 final.
 He then defeated Holger Rune in the final to win his first ever ATP 1000 title and entered the top 10 at world No. 7 on 17 March 2025.

 Following reaching his first clay court tour-level semifinal at the Madrid Open, Draper sealed the No. 5 spot in the singles rankings on 5 May 2025, becoming just the fourth British player to reach the top 5 in the history of the ATP Rankings (1973), joining former No. 1 Andy Murray, No. 4 Tim Henman, and No. 4 Greg Rusedski.
 Aged 23 years and 121 days old, by making the Madrid final, Draper became the youngest man representing Great Britain in the Open Era to reach ATP finals on clay, grass and hardcourt.

 At the Italian Open, he reached the fourth round recording his 100th career win.

+At the French Open, he made a career best run to the fourth round, before losing to Alexander Bublik.

-At Wimbledon in the first round, he won against Sebastian Baez, who had to retire after being injured.
+At Wimbledon in the first round, he won against Sebastián Báez, who had to retire after being injured.
 He lost in the second round to Marin Čilić.

 Draper's next tournament was the US Open where he defeated Federico Agustín Gómez, but then withdrew before his second round match against Zizou Bergs due to an arm injury.
 On 8 September he announced the seriousness of the injury would keep him out of action for the rest of the 2025 season.

+In December, having received a wildcard entry, he pulled out of the Ultimate Tennis Showdown grand final in London.